Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

 ### Passing an array of values to our channel

 Defining our `greeting_ch` channel using the `Channel.of` factory and hard-coded values is quite contrived and inflexible.
 In real-world situations you will more likely have an array of values to work with, defined at run time.
 In this step, we will move our list of greetings to an array called `greetings_array`, which will then be passed to our channel.
+Note that we will still be working with hard-coded values for simplicity, but by learning to maninpulate arrays of data within a channel, you will get a better feel for how real-word Nextflow pipelines are written.

 !!!question "Exercise"